Police: More than 900 civilian bodies found in Kyiv region

 Ukrainian officials have not confirmed striking targets in Russia, and the reports could not be independently verified.

-The warship sank while being towed to port Thursday after suffering heavy damage under circumstances that remained in dispute.
-Moscow acknowledged a fire on board but not any attack.
-U.S. and other Western officials could not confirm what caused the blaze.

 The Moskva had the capacity to carry 16 long-range cruise missiles.
-If Ukrainian forces took out the vessel, it was likely the largest warship to be sunk in combat since 1982.
+The last time a warship as large as the Moskva sank in combat was 1982.
 A British submarine torpedoed an Argentine navy cruiser called the ARA General Belgrano during the Falklands War, killing over 300 sailors.

 The sinking of the Russian warship reduces Russia's firepower in the Black Sea, although military analysts disagreed on the event's significance to the course of the war.
 Either way, the loss was viewed as emblematic of Moscow's fortunes in a seven-week invasion widely seen as a historic blunder following the retreat from the Kyiv region and much of northern Ukraine.